6 Essential Signs that Make a Secure Relationship

 Understanding:

-You and your partner have understood "what you see is what you get"-- thus you've never fallen in love with an imaginary version of each other, but for the person, you've come to know and one you see today.
-When you might fail to understand one another, you seek to understand each other's points of view - which breeds intimacy and connection.
-You wholeheartedly support most of each other's hopes and desires.
-You know the importance of allowing for each other's autonomy and independence, with a healthy balance of dependency.
-In your relationship, you each connect at a deeper emotional level with empathic understanding.
+You and your partner have understood "what you see is what you get"-- thus you've never fallen in love with an imaginary version of each other, but for the person you've come to know and the one you see today.

 Respect:

-Secure, loving relationships and mutual respect go hand in hand.
-You each share a deep respect for one another, including each other's commonalities and differences.
-You see each other as the best of friends.
-You are supportive and caring for each other's endeavors, allowing their freedom to make choices without controlling or undermining his/her confidence.
 Respect says, "I see you, hear you, your reality is important, and you matter as equally as myself."
 Unconditional acceptance reveals this deep respect you have for one another - This does not mean you should tolerate unhealthy behaviors (e.g., addiction problems, controlling behaviors, abuse)-- a sign of self-respect.

 Effective Communication:

-sustain intimacy and closeness in a relationship.
-You and your partner communicate transparently and actively.
 You're mentally "checked in," not shut out or turned away.
 You are honest when sharing thoughts and feelings.
 You express needs, wants, and expectations directly and congruently.
 You always take the well-being of each other into account.
-When conflicts arise, you focus on a resolution by talking/listening, and compromise-- doing so in a caring and nonaccusatory manner.
-Shared communication is never from a 'one-up' or 'one-down' position -- but encompasses the first five SECURE qualities, above.

 No relationship is perfect, but if you have a relationship where the S.E.C.U.R.E. qualities are present MOST of the time- it's a safe bet you are in a pretty darn good relationship.

 Finding a romantic partnership and developing a long-term relationship with a person is a fundamental process that most of us strive to achieve.
-The success or failure of this venture can have significant consequences for our happiness, health, and well-being.
+The success or failure of this venture can have significant consequences on our happiness, health, and well-being.

 One last thing:

-Don't buy into any false notion that given a shaky relationship history you can't have a healthy, secure relationship.
+Don't buy into any false notion that given a shaky relationship history, you can't have a healthy, secure relationship.
 Even if all of your past relationships were troubled, addictive, or insecure, it doesn't mean you have to repeat this history.
-You CAN change past relationship patterns when you intentionally and choose to do so.
+You CAN change past relationship patterns when you intentionally choose to do so.

 Strive for S.E.C.U.R.E.
 Relationships